Quick Links

 83% of individuals working from coworking spaces feel less isolated and lonely (Hbr).

-Smallbiz conducted a survey which shows that 82% of respondents have expanded their professional network since joining a coworking space (Small Business Labs).
+Smallbiz conducted a survey that shows that 82% of respondents have expanded their professional network since joining a coworking space (Small Business Labs).

 The benefits of using a coworking space are compelling enough for 37.93% of small to medium-sized businesses, 27.12% of startup teams, and 16.61% of freelancers to use them (Work Social).